alertmanager/alert_manager/README.md

 #### Note for distributed environments
 - The alert manager runs mostly on the search head (since we use the App Key Value Store)
-- Due the usage of the App Key Value Store, there's no compatibility with the Search Head Clustering introduced in Splunk v6.2
+- Due to the usage of the App Key Value Store, there's no compatibility with the Search Head Clustering introduced in Splunk v6.2
 - The alert manager runs a script each 30 seconds (in form of a scripted input) to look for incidents to be resolved after ttl is reached

 ### Alert Manager Settings